Update November 2018: This application is now closed.

-The Open Philanthropy Project— a grantmaker working to give away billions of dollars to improve well-being as much as possible — is seeking two to three Operations Analysts.
+The Open Philanthropy Project— a grantmaker working to give away billions of dollars to improve well-being as much as possible — is seeking two to three Operations Associates.
 We are currently a ~25-person organization giving away over $100 million per year, and we plan to grow to meet our main funders’ goal of giving away the majority of their wealth within their lifetimes.
 We also aspire to become a key source of giving recommendations and a role model organization for other major philanthropists.

 Our operations team will be responsible for helping build a sustainable, scalable organization as we increase our giving.
 This will include significantly expanding and improving our current grants management system as well as helping build out our operations, including finance, budgeting, HR, IT, office management, employee development and engagement, and legal capabilities.
 For this team, we seek capable generalists who are passionate about our mission, excited by the challenge of building a great organization, and comfortable with a fluid role.